Section 106 Review

 - SHPO GIS Maps showing locations of properties individually listed in the National Register and boundaries of districts listed in the National Register or otherwise certified by the Department of the Interior.
 While the use of SHPO web-based GIS applications does not constitute a full background search, it does provide a starting point for already listed above ground sites.

 - Archaeology Viewer allows those doing preliminary archaeological background research to view site and survey data in the SHPO GIS database.
 Pursuant to the federal regulations, access to archaeological GIS data is restricted to professional archaeologists, those working/studying under the direct supervision of a professional archaeologist, or entities or personnel that have a legitimate "need to know" as determined by the SHPO.
 Be advised that the data displayed in the Viewer application is constantly updated and cannot be regarded as wholly complete, and that use of SHPO web-based GIS applications does not constitute a full background search.
-To subscribe to the Archaeology Viewer service, contact the Cultural Resources Inventory Coordinator at (573) 751-7861 or via email.
+To subscribe to the Archaeology Viewer service, contact our office at (573) 751-7858.

 - Citizen's Guide to Section 106 Review